wp-plugins/ose-firewall/readme.txt

 = MOST POWERFUL WORDPRESS SECURITY PLUGIN =
 Centrora Security is a new plugin that modified from OSE Firewall Security.
 A WordPress Firewall Security to protect your WordPress Sites from attacks and hacking.
 The built-in Malware and Security Scanner helps you identify any security risks, malicious codes, spam, virus, SQL injection, and security vulnerabilities.

-= Are you managing more than one websites? =
-You can now manage all your WordPress sites with Centrora Security features in one place with our panel, Centrora Panel.
-Centrora Panel aims to provide you the ability to perform websites security management, without accessing your admin sites one by one.<a href="http://www.centrora.com/centrora-features/">Visit Centrora Panel</a>

 = New features in v3.0: =
 * Enhancement: Improved Backend User Interface